FDSN/OBS-standards/README.md

 - one document on standards
 - a second document on useful, publically available software tools
 - A "References" directory holding old standards documents

+The first two documents are initally based on the information in the "References" directory